mgolshenas/Thesis/README.md

 1. Fourier_Spectrum

+   Purpose:
-   This script reads an input image (Earth.png), converts it to grayscale, and computes its 2D Fourier Transform using NumPy.
-It then displays:
+   Reads an image (Earth.png), converts it to grayscale, and computes its 2D Fourier Transform.
+It displays both the image and its frequency spectrum.
-   The original grayscale image
-   The log-magnitude spectrum of its Fourier Transform
+   Main Functionalities:
+      cv2.imread to read the image.
+      np.fft.fft2 and np.fft.fftshift to compute the FFT.
+   Displays:
+      Grayscale image.
+      Log-magnitude Fourier spectrum.
 2. GeoTIFF_Filtered_Spectrum

     -Input & Output Setup